 - 1.1 These Standing Orders apply to all meetings of Burdekin Shire Council and any of its standing Committees.
 These standing orders do not apply to meetings of the audit committee. - 1.2 Any provision of these Standing Orders may be suspended by resolution of any meeting of Council, except those sections that are mandatory under the model meeting procedures.
-A separate resolution is required for any such suspension and must specify the application and duration of each suspension. - 1.3 Where a matter arises at a Council meeting that is not provided for in these Standing Orders, the matter will be determined by resolution of Council upon a motion which may be put without notice but otherwise conforming with these Standing Orders.
+A separate resolution is required for any such suspension and must specify the application and duration of each suspension. - 1.3 Where at a Council meeting a matter arises which is not provided for in these Standing Orders, such matters shall be determined by resolution of Council upon a motion which may be put without notice but otherwise in conformity with these Standing Orders.